shlk7/sithealthcare/README.md

 Patients(Can be registered through):

-- email : nikhil@vit.ac.in     password : nikhil
+- email : nikhil@sit.ac.in     password : nikhil
-- email : pk@vit.ac.in         password : pankaj
+- email : abhinav@sit.ac.in    password : abhinav
-- email : rishu@vit.ac.in      password : rishu
+- email : shlok@sit.ac.in      password : shlok
-- email :  shreya@vit.ac.in    password : shreya
+- email : shreya@sit.ac.in     password : shreya

 Doctors(Can be registered only through superuser):